ForgeRock/forgeops/how-tos/production-workflow.md

 Build your new images with your config.

-`forgeops build -e stage-single -p stage am`
+`forgeops build -e stage-single -p stage --release-name 7.5.1 am`

-`forgeops build -e stage-single -p stage idm`
+`forgeops build -e stage-single -p stage --release-name 7.5.1 idm`

 ### Apply and test

 Apply it to your single environment and test it.
+When applying, be sure to switch your context to the correct namespace, or use `-n my_namespace` with each command.

 #### Using Helm